-2.2.1 Computer System Hardware Requirements
+2.1.1 Computer System Hardware Requirements

-- Computer with CD-ROM drive (not attached to the IIR controller) - One available 64bit, 66MHz, universal-keyed RAIDIOS-enabled PCI slot. - PCI 2.2 compliant System BIOS
+- Computer with CD-ROM drive (not attached to the IIR controller) - One available 64bit, 33MHz, PCI slot. - Note: The IIR controller will work in a 32bit 33MHz slot and 64bit 66MHz slot, however, a 64bit 33MHz PCI slot is recommended.
+Consult the system guide for the motherboard in which the adapter is to be installed to determine an appropriate PCI slot. - PCI 2.2 compliant system BIOS